 Instead of rivalries, Rev. Evans told the candidates that they must encourage one another, giving the example of Apostle Paul and Timothy.

 Paul knew that Timothy would need strength and endurance to fulfill the calling God gave him, so he encouraged him to stay until the job was finished.

-Citing statistics, Rev. Evans said about 1,500 pastors step down from their post every month.
+Citing statistics, Rev. Evans said about 1,500 pastors step down from their posts every month.